fmerchant31/fastapi-search/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, reach out to Fatema Merchant at fmerchant31@gmail.com.
+For any inquiries, reach out to Fatema Merchant at fatemamerchant31@gmail.com.

-# fastapi-search